GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/getting-started/index.md

 - [Noise](/docs/privacy-sandbox/attribution-reporting/understanding-noise)
 - epsilon

-## Implementation

-### Report generation
+### Summary report generation via agregatable reports

-To generate aggregatable reports, you need to generate contributions as a user clicks or views an ad and later converts.
+To generate aggregatable reports, which are aggregated to create the end goal, summary reports, you need to generate contributions as a user clicks or views an ad and later converts.
 Contributions from many users are then aggregated to produce a summary report.

 Before you generate aggregatable reports, you need to define your strategy for summary reports.
 Review [Attribution Reporting: Strategies and tips for summary reports](https://docs.google.com/document/d/1bU0a_njpDcRd9vDR0AJjwJjrf3Or8vAzyfuK8JZDEfo/edit#).